typpo/quickchart/README.md

 The production service on QuickChart.io runs behind an NGINX reverse proxy via the config available in `nginx/`.
 You should modify this for your own purposes or use a docker image such as [nginx-proxy](https://github.com/jwilder/nginx-proxy).
 Of course, you can always serve traffic directly from Node, but it is generally best practice to put something in front of it.

+#### Securing your self-hosted instance

+If you are hosting QuickChart youself, take care not to expose the service to untrusted parties.
+Because Chart.js configs may contain arbitrary Javascript, it is necessary to properly sandbox your QuickChart instance.

 ## Deploy

 By following the **Docker** instructions above, you can deploy the service to any platform that supports running containers.